OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/requirement-sets/outlook-api-requirement-sets.md

-# Understanding Outlook API requirement sets
+# Outlook JavaScript API requirement sets

 Outlook Add-ins declare what API versions they require by using the [Requirements](https://msdn.microsoft.com/library/office/dn592036.aspx) element in their [manifest](https://msdn.microsoft.com/library/office/fp123693.aspx).
 Outlook add-ins always include a [Set](https://msdn.microsoft.com/library/office/dn592049.aspx) element with a `Name` attribute set to `Mailbox` and a `MinVersion` attribute set to the minimum API requirement set that supports the add-in's scenarios.